evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Extreme/_index.md

 ## Performance

 With overboost, the Fisker Ocean Extreme has a maximum power of 415 KW (564 hp / 557 bhp).
-Without overboost, it is 344 KW (468 hp / 468 bhp).
-The torque is 737 nm with overboost and 696 without overboost.
-It performs the 0-100km/h sprint (0-62mph) in 4 seconds.
-The top speed is 205 km/h.
+Without overboost, it is 344 KW (468 hp / 468 bhp) The torque is 737 nm with overboost and 696 without overboost.
+It can sprint from 0 to 100km/h (0 to 62mph) in 4 seconds and has a top speed of 205 km/h (127.4 mph).

 ## Battery, range, and charging